-On March 5, 2018, the Company announced completion of the data collection portion of a 2,170-line kilometer GEOTECH VTEM plus time-domain helicopter borne magnetometer and EM survey.
-The preliminary GEOTECH data appears to confirm and significantly extend the historically defined EM trend in the northeastern corner of the Maseres Project (NR March 15, 2017).
+On March 5, 2018, the Company announced completion of the data collection portion of a 2,170-line kilometre GEOTECH VTEM plus time-domain helicopter borne magnetometer and EM survey.
 Melkior conducted a soil sampling test grid over this EM trend in 2017.
 A-horizon soil analysis over the EM trend returned up to 121 ppb Au; 59 ppm Ag; 93 ppm Cu; 78 ppm Zn; 30 ppm Pb (NR September 17, 2017).
-Final reporting and interpretation of the survey will be delivered within two months.
-The evaluation of Geotech reporting will help guide future exploration plans for the Maseres Project.
-The Company is currently awaiting the final reporting.
+On May 23, 2018, the Company announced receipt of final data for the EM survey.
+The VTEM survey data supports the hypothesis that the Urban Barry Greenstone Belt continues south of the Osisko Black Dog Project and traverses Melkior's Maseres Project.